cobinrox/ezrag/README.md

 * Does not have support for CUDA
 * Not a true strategy pattern; right now you have to hard-code in the "main-ai.py" file the different chunker/retriever/generator classes that you want to use.
 * Kinda klunky to point to a document directory
-* Doesn't handle setting of model's directory outside of the repo (eh, it's saturday at 6PM, whad'ya want?)
+* Doesn't handle setting of model's directory, assumes default installation dir (eh, it's saturday at 6PM, whad'ya want?)

 ## Theory of Operation